bstellaceleste/OoH/README.md

 OoH is implemented using Xen 4.10.0 hypervisor, Linux 4.15.0 guest OS, and BOCHS 2.6.11 Intel x86 emulator (only for EPML, which extends the hardware), Boehm Garbage Collector and CRIU.

-This repo provides the tools aand directives to test SPML and EPML implementations.
+This repo provides the tools and directives to test SPML and EPML implementations.

 # Overview